vCloud-DFTBA/Viettel-Digital-Talent-2023/5. Kubernetes/PhamDuyCuong/README.md

 The Amazon EBS CSI driver isn't installed when I first create a cluster\.
 To use the driver, I must add it as an Amazon EKS add\-on or as a self\-managed add\-on\.
 + For instructions on how to add it as a self\-managed add\-on, see the [Amazon EBS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) project on GitHub\.

-After I installed the CSI driver, I can test the functionality with a sample application
+After I installed the CSI driver, I can test the functionality with application.
+In this picture PVC have bound to node.
 <div align="center">
   <img width="1000" src="images/boundpvc.png" alt="containerization">
 </div>
-In this picture PVC have bound to node.

 **Step 5**: Check through result :
 - Created volumes
 <div align="center">
   <img width="1000" src="images/volumes.png" alt="containerization">
 </div>

 - Worker nodes
 <div align="center">
   <img width="1000" src="images/intances.png" alt="containerization">
 </div>

 - Interface of app, which can accessed from any where
 <div align="center">
   <img width="1000" src="images/web-interface.png" alt="containerization">